ParthS33/GenResume/README.md

 # 📝 AI Resume Builder

-A web-based AI-assisted resume builder that lets users generate LaTeX resumes by filling out a dynamic form.
-Supports saving/loading resume data as JSON and LaTeX export.
-AI functionality for generating content is planned.
+A web-based AI-assisted resume builder that allows users to generate professional LaTeX resumes by filling out a dynamic form.
+Supports saving/loading resume data as JSON and exporting directly to PDF.
+Integrated with a local LLM (Mistral via Ollama) for generating tailored experience bullets, project descriptions, and skill sections.

 ---